Sun-Licheng/YOLOG/README.md

 ### 💻Application Show
 To further verify the proposed method, we applied it in construction.
 We have developed a helmet intelligent detection system and have already applied them on construction sites.
 Helmet intelligent detection can realize real-time high-precision safety helmet wearing detection in various complex construction.
 The results of the developed helmet intelligent detection system also strongly validate the proposed method.

-The application is already compatible with Win10, ubuntu and centOS, and the [application documentation](./) will be available soon.
+The application is already compatible with Win10, ubuntu and centOS, and the [application documentation](./) will be published soon.

 ![](assets/application.png)